yashutanna/portfolio/content/skills.md

 slug = "Skills"
 +++

-I am a software engineer that has a passion for people, technology, and businesses where the two meet.
+I am a software engineer that has a passion for people, technology and businesses where the two meet.

 ## How I work

 I enjoy working through complex problems by boiling them down to their core components to understand the underlying problem to be solved.

-Bringing my extroverted, ideative, and competitive personality into my work allows me to bring concepts to life through rapid prototyping of malleable thought processes.
+Bringing my extroverted, ideative and competitive personality into my work allows me to bring concepts to life through rapid prototyping of malleable thought processes.

-I interact with engineers, designers, product specialists and help align all team members to a common goal by integrating into the core team.
+I interact with engineers, designers, product specialists and assist in aligning all team members to a common goal by integrating into the core team.

 ## Technologies I've worked with